 It was fascinating, because both the corporations in Japan and many U.S. military personnel around the world needed the same thing: individuals who understood how modern cloud computing works with the advent of hyper-mobile devices, IoT and the need for quickly deployed networks.

 With IoT and newer cloud approaches, we don’t live in a typical client/server or even Google-like world.
 We’re further decentralizing/federating our computing and networking capability than even the traditional Amazon cloud model.
-Yet everyone is interested in workers who can help install, configure and manage devices that help gather and collect IoT data in intermediate stages, as shown in Figure 4.
+Yet everyone is interested in workers who can help install, configure and manage devices that help gather and collect IoT data in intermediate stages.

 I think a lot of people feel that they still live in a world like the late 1990s, or even early to mid-2000s, where we pretty much followed the client/server model.
 Sure, that model still exists, just in the same way mainframes are still around – and will be for years.
 But with today’s IoT-based model, connections don’t just go from several clients through some firewall and then to a server or database.
 The connections are much more numerous and diverse.